-William Hurt was an actor, originally a theatrical performer, and a voice actor who had a net worth of $8 million.
-For his exceptional performances, he had been nominated for various important prizes, including Golden Globes and Academy Awards.
-William Hurt’s net worth was acquired through his work in cinema, tv, and animation pictures, and also co-producing the animated feature The Legend of Sasquatch.
+William Hurt was an actor, originally a theatrical performer and a voice actor, who had $8 million.
+He had been nominated for various essential prizes for his exceptional performances, including Golden Globes and Academy Awards.
+William Hurt’s net worth was acquired through his work in cinema, tv, and animation pictures, co-producing the animated feature The Legend of Sasquatch.

 Hurt had his Broadway début in “Hurlyburly” in 1984, garnering him a Tony Award for Best Featured Actor in a Play.
 Actor William has performed in hundreds of films and has a lengthy resume.

 His tenure with Marvel Studios started in 2008 with the film Hulk, when he played General “Thunderbolt” Ross and lasted until the Avengers movie.
-In Captain America: Civil War, he returned to the role he previously played.
+In Captain America: Civil War, he returned to his role.

 |Net Worth:||$8 Million|

 William McChord Hurt was birthed in Washington, D.C., on March 20, 1950, and he died away on March 13, 2021.
 They had a son named Alfred Jr. A divorced mother remarried the son of “Time” magazine’s founding father, Henry Luce III after her two children were born.
 Father Alfred worked for the State Department and U.S. Agency for International Development; mother Claire was a Time Inc. employee.

 After graduating from Tufts in 1968, Hurt went on to study theology at the university, and a 1968 yearbook photo predicted that “you could even see him on Broadway.”
 At the Juilliard School, where Robin Williams and Christopher Reeve were also students, he decided to pursue a career in acting.
 William was vice president of the Dramatics Club at Middlesex School in Concord, Massachusetts, where he appeared in several schools plays.